Identitry/home-ops/docs/specification.md

 #### PXE Boot

-- Netboot.xyz or Matchbox or Tinkerbell?
+- Netboot.xyz or Matchbox or Tinkerbell or...?

 #### Backup